apache/hudi/rfc/rfc-63/rfc-63.md

 stored separately from the record data.
 There is no materialization of the values from the expression in the data area.
 PostgreSQL supports Index on Expression and Oracle database supports Function-Based Indexes.

-Hudi's Index Function applies similar concept which allows a new index to be built based on a function defined on a data column at any time for file pruning.
+Hudi's Functional Index applies similar concept which allows a new index to be built based on a function defined on a data column at any time for file pruning.

-### Generated Column
+#### Generated Column in Delta Lake

 A [Generated Column](https://www.postgresql.org/docs/15/ddl-generated-columns.html) is a special column that is always computed from other columns.
 There are two types of generated column: (1) stored generated column: written alongside